Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: An Algorithmic Approach for Generating MDPs from AR Problems

-\textbf{Reward function.} \Cref{line:rewardfunc} defines a reward function that, given a state and an action, returns a reward based on three components derived from the initial CFE problem: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Given the current state (\textsf{CurrState}), action (\textsf{$A$}), training dataset (\textsf{D}), and distance function \texttt{DistF}, the first part returns the appropriate cost to take that action (\cref{line:reward1}).
-The distance function can either be $\ell_p$ norm of the change produced by the action or a more complex function that takes into account the cumulative distribution function (CDF) of the specific feature that the action is modifying.
-The latter function can account for cases where, e.g., changing a feature from its 90th to 95th percentile value costs more than changing it from its 50th to 55th percentile value~\citep{Ustun19:Actionable}.
+\textbf{Reward function. } \Cref{line:rewardfunc} defines a reward function that, given a state and an action, returns a reward based on three components derived from the initial AR problem: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Given the current state (\textsf{CurrState}), action (\textsf{$A$}), training dataset (\textsf{D}), and distance function \texttt{DistF}, the first part returns the appropriate cost to take that action (\cref{line:reward1}).
+The distance function can either be the $\ell_p$ norm of the change produced by the action or a more complex function.

-\item The second part adds a cost if a datapoint is away from the training data manifold (\cref{line:reward2}).
-The \texttt{DistD} function finds the distance of the datapoint from the data manifold and returns a real number.
-That is multiplied by a factor $\lambda$ to control the strictness of data manifold adherence.
+\item The second part adds a cost if a datapoint is far from the training data manifold (\cref{line:reward2}) (which is computed using the \texttt{DistD} function) A $\lambda$ factor is used to control the strictness of data manifold adherence.

-\item The third part rewards the agent with a large positve value if the trained model \textsf{f} produces the desired label for \textsf{NextState} (\textsf{CFReward} in \cref{line:CFreward}).
-To avoid sparse rewards, we partially reward the agent with a small positive value otherwise.
-This reward is equal to the probability of \textsf{NextState} being classified in the desired class (\cref{line:otherreward}).
-This can only be used if the underlying classifier provides the class label probabilities instead of only the class label.
-In conjunction with the discount factor $\gamma$, this encourages the agent to learn the policy that quickly gets the desired label for any datapoint.
+\item The third part rewards the agent with a large positive value if a counterfactual state is reached (\textsf{CFReward} in \cref{line:CFreward}).
+To avoid sparse rewards, we partially reward the agent with a small reward equal to the probability of \textsf{NextState} being classified in the desired class (\cref{line:otherreward}).
+However, the sparse rewards can only be used if the underlying ML model provides the class label probabilities instead of only the class label, e.g., a neural network or random forest.

 \end{itemize}